sentialabs/sentialabs.com/_posts/2018-09-05-Data-Continuity-Service-for-DynamoDB.md

 belongs_to: dcs.md
 ---

-This is the first post of three where we are going to show how to build and configure a Data Continuity Service (DCS) for Amazon DynamoDB by using Amazon DynamoDB Streams, AWS Lambda, and the Amazon S3 services.
+This is the first post of three where we are going to showcase how to build and configure a Data Continuity Service (DCS) for Amazon DynamoDB by using Amazon DynamoDB Streams, AWS Lambda, and the Amazon S3 services.

+The reason why we developed this solution is because we felt the build-in solution for [backing up and restoring](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/BackupRestore.html) data in DynamoDB is not sufficient in all scenarios like when you are experiencing a region outage or even an account hack.
+At the same time the [DynamoDB Global Tables](https://aws.amazon.com/dynamodb/global-tables/) will not help you with an account hack either as it is not possible to replicate your tables to another account with Global Tables.

 Overview
 --------